Have you been feeling exhausted lately?

 If you constantly feel like you have to pee, it can be one of the early pregnancy symptoms before your missed period.

-Around the third week of your conception, this happens due to increased levels of progesterone, pregnancy hormone hCG, and the pressure on the bladder from your growing uterus.
+Around the third week of your conception, this happens due to increased progesterone levels, pregnancy hormone hCG, and the pressure on the bladder from your growing uterus.

 High Basal Body Temperature(BBT)